ncsa/XSEDE-Delta/docs/source/index.rst

-Delta is connected to the NPCF core router & exit infrastructure via two 100Gbps connections, NCSA's 400Gbps+ of WAN connectivity carry traffic to/from users on an optimal peering.
+Delta is connected to the NPCF core router & exit infrastructure via two 100Gbps connections, NCSA's 400Gbps+ of WAN connectivity carry traffic to/from users on an optimal peering.Â

-Delta resources are inter-connected with HPE/Cray's 100Gbps/200Gbps SlingShot interconnect.
+Delta resources are inter-connected with HPE/Cray's 100Gbps/200Gbps SlingShot interconnect. Â

 **File Systems**
 ----------------

-Note:  Users of Delta have access to 3 file systems at the time of system launch, a fourth relaxed-POSIX file system will be made available at a later date.
+Note: Â Users of Delta have access to 3 file systems at the time of system launch, a fourth relaxed-POSIX file system will be made available at a later date.Â

 **Delta
 **\ The Delta storage infrastructure provides users with their $HOME and
-$SCRATCH areas.
-These file systems are mounted across all Delta nodes and are accessible on the Delta DTN Endpoints.
-The aggregate performance of this subsystem is 70GB/s and it has 6PB of usable space.
+$SCRATCH areas.Â  These file systems are mounted across all Delta nodes and are accessible on the Delta DTN Endpoints.Â  The aggregate performance of this subsystem is 70GB/s and it has 6PB of usable space.
- These file systems run Lustre via DDN's ExaScaler 6 stack (Lustre 2.14 based).
+Â These file systems run Lustre via DDN's ExaScaler 6 stack (Lustre 2.14 based).

 *Hardware: